HelloOnceAgain/CraftingData/README.md

 # CraftingData
-Created from BlueCommander &amp; his dev team and edited around for custom crafting.
-Just for fun.
+The original datapack is created from BlueCommander and others.
+I decided to edit around for proper Hypixel Skyblock Remake crafting.
+Majority of functions is created by original dev team.
+Current crafting dev Discord: WelcomeOver#0231